dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 ---
-title: ASP.NET Core Blazor routing
+title: ASP.NET Core Blazor routing and navigation
 author: guardrex
-description: Learn how to manage request routing in apps and how to use the NavLink component in Blazor apps for navigation.
+description: Learn how to manage request routing in Blazor apps and how to use the Navigation Manager and NavLink component for navigation.
 monikerRange: '>= aspnetcore-3.1'
 ms.author: riande
 ms.custom: mvc